Accessory Navicular

 • modalities

-• the use of arch supports or pads over the boney prominence may be helpful
+• the use of arch supports or pads over the bony prominence may be helpful

 • outcomes

-• nearly all children and adolescents who have a symptomatic accessory tarsal navicular bone become asymptomatic when they reach skeletal maturity
+• most children and adolescents who have a symptomatic accessory tarsal navicular bone become asymptomatic when they reach skeletal maturity

 • short period of cast immobilization